Craig Young (cricketer): International career

 Young made his One Day International debut for Ireland in September 2014, and became the ninth player to take five wickets on ODI debut.
 That remains his best performance for Ireland in ODIs.
-In Ireland's 2015 ICC Intercontinental Cup victory over the United Arab Emirates, Young recorded his best match figures in a first-class match, collecting four wickets in the first innings and three in the second, during a large victory for his side.
+In Ireland's 2015 ICC Intercontinental Cup victory over the United Arab Emirates, Young recorded his best match figures in a first-class match, collecting four wickets in the first innings and three in the second, during a large victory for his team.

 In May 2018, Young was added to Ireland's Test squad for their match against Pakistan, but he was not selected to play.
 In June 2019, he was named in the Ireland Wolves squad for their home series against the Scotland A cricket team.
 In July 2019, he was named in Ireland's Test squad for their one-off match against England at Lord's, but he did not play.

 In September 2019, Young was named in Ireland's squad for the 2019 ICC T20 World Cup Qualifier tournament in the United Arab Emirates.
 On 10 July 2020, Young was named in Ireland's 21-man squad to travel to England to start training behind closed doors for the ODI series against the England cricket team.
 In September 2021, Young was named in Ireland's provisional squad for the 2021 ICC Men's T20 World Cup.

 In May 2024, he was named in Ireland’s squad for the 2024 ICC Men's T20 World Cup tournament.